A Geometric Approach to $k$-means: Experiments

 \subsection{Benchmark Datasets}

-The benchmark datasets~\cite{franti2018k}, which have been used extensively in evaluating clustering algorithms~\cite{Asets, Ssets, DIMsets, UnbalanceSet}, consist of synthetic data with different cluster numbers (A-sets) , degree of separation (S-sets), dimensionality (DIM032) and balancedness (Unbalance).
-We provide a brief description of these datasets below.
-For a visualization of the datasets; see Figure \ref{fig:datasets}.
-For a summary of the characteristics of the datasets; see Table \ref{tab:Benchmark}.
+We use the synthetic benchmark datasets from~\cite{franti2018k}, which are widely employed for assessing clustering algorithms.
+These datasets have several categories with varying cluster numbers (A-sets), degrees of separation (S-sets), dimensionalities (DIM032), and levels of unbalance (Unbalance).
+For an overview of these datasets' properties, see Table~\ref{tab:2}.
+For a visual representation, see Appendix~\ref{app:benchmark}.

-\begin{enumerate} \item\textbf{A-sets} contain three sets, $A_1$, $A_2$, and $A_3$ ($A_1 \subset A_2 \subset A_3$), which correspond to $20, 35$ and $50$ spherical clusters in $\real^2$ respectively, all with $20\%$ overlap. \item\textbf{S-sets} contain four sets, $S_1$, $S_2$, $S_3$ and $S_4$, which correspond to $15$ Gaussian clusters in $\real^2$ with varying overlap from $9\%$, $22\%$, $41\%$ and $44\%$.
-Most clusters are spherical, and a few have been truncated to resemble non-spherical shape. \item\textbf{Unbalance} contains a single set with 8 clusters in $\real^2$ belonging to two well-separated groups (left and right).
-The group in the lefthand side consists of 3 clusters, and the group in the righthand side consists of 5 clusters.
-The lefthand side group consists of much more data points than the other. \item\textbf{DIM032} contains a single set with $16$ well-separated Gaussian clusters in $\real^{32}$. \footnote{To avoid spurious local minima that only arise in the finite sample setting, we increase the number of data points from 1024 to 102400 to mimic the population setting.
-In particular, we perform a random sampling from Gaussians whose means are at the ground truth centers, and whose standard deviations are all the same.} \item\textbf{Birch1} contains a single set with $100$ Gaussian clusters in $\real^2$, whose centers form a regular 10x10 grid. \end{enumerate}
+Below we offer a brief description of these datasets. \begin{enumerate} \item\textbf{A-sets} consist of three sets, $A_1$, $A_2$, and $A_3$ ($A_1 \subset A_2 \subset A_3$), corresponding to $20, 35$ and $50$ spherical clusters in $\real^2$ respectively, all with $20\%$ overlap. \item\textbf{S-sets} contain four sets, $S_1$, $S_2$, $S_3$ and $S_4$, which correspond to $15$ Gaussian clusters in $\real^2$ with varying overlap percentages of $9\%$, $22\%$, $41\%$ and $44\%$.
+While most clusters are spherical, a few have been truncated and become non-spherical. \item\textbf{Unbalance} includes a single set with eight clusters in $\real^2$, divided into two well-separated groups (left and right).
+The left group consists of three dense clusters with 2000 vectors each, while the right group comprises five sparse clusters with 100 vectors each. \item\textbf{DIM032} features a single set with 16 well-separated Gaussian clusters in $\real^{32}$. \footnote{To prevent artifacts (e.g., a center fitting a single data point) due to small sample sizes, we increased the number of data points from $1024$ to $102400$.
+Specifically, random sampling was performed from Gaussian distributions with means at the ground truth centers and uniform standard deviations.} \item\textbf{Birch1} includes a single set with 100 Gaussian clusters in $\real^2$, with centers arranged in a regular $10\times 10$ grid. \end{enumerate}